naqeeb108/SizeClassesSwiftUI/README.md

 # SizeClassesSwiftUI

-This is a basic overview of using size classes to build adoptive layout in SwiftUI.
+This is a basic overview of using size classes to build adaptive layout in SwiftUI.

 SwiftUI provides us **@Environament** property wrapper for both horizontalSizeClass and verticalSizeClass.
 Firstly we need to store value in like below